 Zinc oxide is made from the critical mineral nutrient zinc.
-Like all the ingredients in Waxhead sunscreens, zinc oxide is biochemically identical to the building blocks used by human and animal systems.
+Like all the ingredients in Waxhead skincare, zinc oxide is biochemically identical to the building blocks used by human and animal systems.

 Zinc oxide holds tight to its electrons when absorbing UV energy, limiting free radical production.
 Zinc oxide does not damage or adversely affect wildlife or water habitats or the animals that use them.
 It is completely reef safe.
 Zinc oxide is the only sunscreen active ingredient FDA-approved for use on children.